munitionprovostcourt326/pi-spi-sdk/README.md

 The Interoperable Platform for the Instant Payment System (π-SPI) is a regional payment infrastructure designed and operated by the Central Bank of West African States (BCEAO).

-It enables instant fund transfers between different financial institutions across the region, including banks, electronic money issuers, microfinance institutions, and payment establishments.
+It enables instant fund transfers between different financial institutions across the region, including banks, electronic money issuers, microfinance institutions, and payment service providers.

 ## Installation